What I found when I went to check what an AI agent had actually built.

 The second product, TenderDigest, came out as: L0_Config, L1_Raw, L3_Conformation, L4_Mart, Apps, Telemetry.

-Look at that for a second.
 Admin became Config.
 Vault disappeared.
 Conformation appeared at L3.
 The numbering jumped.
 Apps lost its prefix.
 Telemetry showed up uninvited.
 Every change is locally defensible — Config is arguably more accurate than Admin, Conformation describes what L2 actually does better than Vault does.
 Each deviation, taken alone, looks like a small improvement.

 Globally, it's chaos.
 The two databases no longer share a vocabulary.
 Anyone moving between them has to re-learn the layout.
 Any tooling I build against the pattern has to handle both variants.
-The whole point of having a house style — that future-me, a colleague or an agent acting on my behalf, can build the third product the same way as the first two — is gone.
+The whole point of having a house style — that future-me, a colleague, or an agent acting on my behalf, can build the third product the same way as the first two — is gone.

 And here's the part that made me pause when I noticed it: I don't know how it happened.